Open – Lancashire 8* Yorkshire 8

 C3.
-Players Entitled to Participate
+Players Eligible to Participate

 (i) Birth in that county.

-(iii) Two months immediate previous and present membership of a club either in or affiliated to that County.
+(iii) Two months’ immediate previous and present membership of a club either in or affiliated to that County.

 C3.2.
-In the course of a season no player may represent more than one county, and no player may represent more than one team in the same section of the Championship.
+In the course of a season no player may represent more than one County, and no player may represent more than one team in the same section of the Championship.

 C3.3.
 The penalty for playing an ineligible player in any match shall be the loss of the game for that player and a win for the opponent, provided the opponent is present and eligible; plus a deduction of one penalty point for each ineligible player from the resulting total score made by the County in that match.
-The game(s) will still be graded according to the result of the game as played.
+The game will still be graded according to the result of the game as played.
 The Controller may impose an additional penalty if he is satisfied that the inclusion of an ineligible player was deliberate or wilful.

 C4.
 Eligibility of Minor Counties Teams

 C4.1.
 Each team must have an average grade not exceeding 180.
-For every point, or part thereof, by which the average grade exceeds the limit, 1 penalty game point will be deducted from the team’s total score in the match.
+For every point, or part thereof, by which the average grade exceeds the limit, one penalty game point will be deducted from the team’s total score in the match.